Indian vulture: Diet and feeding

 The Indian vulture is a keystone species in its habitats and is a scavenging bird, feeding mostly from carcasses of dead animals.
 It plays a crucial role in the ecosystem by removing rotting meat that would otherwise spread disease.
-It covers wide areas sometimes ranging hundreds of miles in search of carcasses and mainly uses its eye sight to spot the same.
+It covers wide areas sometimes ranging hundreds of miles in search of carcasses and mainly uses its eyesight to spot the same.

 They are often attracted to large gatherings of other raptors or scavengers as this usually means that there is a carrion nearby.
 The Indian vultures generally feed on dead cattle and any leftovers by large predators.
 Individual birds often fight with each other to maintain the best position at the carcass.
 As Indian long-billed vultures are comparatively smaller than some other species, they have to sometimes back down to let other larger birds.

 Lifespan and mortality

 Indian vultures have a lifespan of 40 to 45 years.
 They sexually mature at five years of age.
 While vultures in the wild might have a longer lifespan, they are increasingly found close to human habitats.
 In the human habitats, Indian vultures are prone to higher mortality due to road kills, electrocution on high power lines, collision with trains and other high structures such as windmills.
 Apart from this, major cause of death has been NSAIDs including Diclofenac commonly given to cattle to reduce joint pain which believed to have been passed onto the vultures thorough the flesh of dead cattle causing kidney failure and death in vultures.